Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A fracture is a partial or complete break in the bone.
-When a fracture occurs, it is classified as either open or closed:
+When a fracture happens, it is classified as either open or closed:

 Open fracture (also called compound fracture).
 The bone exits and is visible through the skin, or a deep wound that exposes the bone through the skin.

 Closed fracture (also called simple fracture).
 The bone is broken, but the skin is intact.

 Fractures have a variety of names.
 Below is a listing of the common types that may happen in children:

 Greenstick.
 Incomplete fracture.
 A portion of the bone is broken, causing the other side to bend.

 Transverse.
 The break is in a straight line across the bone.

 Spiral.
 The break spirals around the bone; common in a twisting injury.

 Compression.
 The bone is crushed, causing the broken bone to be wider or flatter in appearance.

 Comminuted.
 The break is in three or more pieces.